genepoo/DruidExploration/ImplementationNotes.md

 ### Prototype task-list

-List of visualizations from Insights we would like to reproduce:
+List of visualizations from Insights we would like to reproduce using either Superset or Pivot on top of Druid:

 #### Bar Charts